Spleen removal - laparoscopic - adults - dischargeSplenectomy - microscopic - discharge; Laparoscopic splenectomy - discharge

 Start walking soon after surgery.
 Begin your everyday activities as soon as you feel up to it.
 Move around the house, shower, and use the stairs at home during the first week.
 If it hurts when you do something, stop doing that activity.

-You may be able to drive after 7to 10 days if you are not taking narcotic pain drugs.
-You may lift 15 pounds or less.
-Donot do any heavy lifting or straining for the first 1 to 2 weeks after surgery.
+You may be able to drive after 7 to 10 days if you are not taking narcotic pain medicines.
+DO NOT do any heavy lifting or straining for the first 1 to 2 weeks after surgery.
+If you lift or strain and feel any pain or pulling on the incisions, avoid that activity.

 Your doctor will prescribe pain medicines for you to use at home.
 If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may work better this way.